What are Dental Implants?

 Patients can expect some swelling and some soreness after an implant is placed.
 Most of the times patients have neither swelling or pain.
 We usually review patients the following day and 1 week later.
 The vast majority of patients do not have any issues and are very happy with the process, healing and lack of pain or discomfort.

-The final tooth is made after a mould of the implant is taken.
+The part of the implant that shows is called the crown.
+This is the final part of the dental implant procedure.
+We custom make each crown to fit snugly and attractively in the intended space in your mouth.
+We also colour-match the crown to your existing teeth for a consistent, natural look.
 This final tooth can be made on the same day or may need to be sent to the lab who will take 2-3 weeks.

 There are many variables in dental implant placement.
 Each patient, each implant site is very different.
 Careful planning is required in order to successfully and safely place your implant.
 The materials used are of very high quality in order to achieve a safely placed, accurate and aesthetic implant.